Stochastic Bilevel Optimization with Heavy-Tailed Noise

-The obtained SFO complexity of N$^2$SGDA is significantly better than that of N$^2$SBA, which addresses the more general bilevel optimization problem.
-Moreover, we can show that the complexity result in Theorem~\ref{thm:minimax_expectation} attains the optimal dependence on~$\sigma$ and~$\epsilon$.
-To further illustrate this point, we consider a special case of the minimax problem in which the objective function takes the form:
+\end{thm} Note that the upper bound of N$^2$SGDA (Theorem \ref{thm:minimax_expectation}) is significantly better than that of N$^2$SBA (Theorem \ref{thm:bilevel_expect}).
+Moreover, the dependency on $\sigma$ and $\epsilon$ in the result of Theorem \ref{thm:minimax_expectation} matches the lower bound of $\Omega\big(\sigma^{\frac{p}{p-1}}\epsilon^{-\frac{3p-2}{p-1}}\big)$ for finding the $\epsilon$-stationary point of the general nonconvex function under the $p$-BCM noise~\citep{liunonconvex2025}.
+This also implies our upper bound is near-optimal to $\sigma$ and $\epsilon$.
+Specifically, we consider the instance of the minimax problem in which the objective function takes the form

-where $g$ is possibly nonconvex and $h$ is $\mu$-strongly concave, which leads to minimizing on $x$ and maximizing on $y$ are independent.
-Consequently, identifying an $\epsilon$-stationary point of the corresponding function $\Phi(x)$ can be reduced to finding an $\fO(\epsilon)$-stationary point of a nonconvex function $g(x)$, which is constructed based on a stochastic first-order oracle $\nabla g(x; \xi)$.
-Therefore, the analysis of the nonconvex minimization problem under $p$-BCM noise condition~\citep{zhang2020adaptive,liunonconvex2025}, which is based on the stochastic gradient estimator $\nabla g(x; \xi)$, directly implies an $\Omega(\sigma^{\frac{p}{p-1}}\epsilon^{-\frac{3p-2}{p-1}})$ lower bound on our minimax problem.
-Formally, we construct a separable objective function of the form $f(x, y) = g(x) + h(y)$ where $g(x)$ is the nonconvex function constructed in Theorem~6 of \citet{zhang2020adaptive}, and $h$ is an arbitrary smooth, $\mu$-strongly concave function.
-It is evident that the lower bound complexity of finding an $\fO(\epsilon)$-stationary point of $\Phi(x)$ is no smaller than that of finding an $\fO(\epsilon)$-stationary point of $g$, which necessitates at least $\Omega(\sigma^{\frac{p}{p-1}}\epsilon^{-\frac{3p-2}{p-1}})$ stochastic gradient evaluations.

-Next, we provide a high probability convergence guarantee of the N$^2$SGDA method for solving the minimax optimization problem.
+where $g(x)$ is the hard instance for nonconvex optimization under the $p$-BCM~\citep{liunonconvex2025} and $h(y)$ is a smooth and $\mu$-strongly concave function.
+Consequently, identifying an $\epsilon$-stationary point of function~$\Phi(x)$ can be reduced to finding an $\fO(\epsilon)$-stationary point of the nonconvex function~$g(x)$, which requires at least the SFO complexity of $\Omega\big(\sigma^{\frac{p}{p-1}}\epsilon^{-\frac{3p-2}{p-1}}\big)$ \citep{liunonconvex2025}.
+However, the optimality with respect to $\ell$ and $\mu$ is still an open problem even in the special case of $p=2$ \citep{li2021complexity}.